Mixture of Cluster-conditional LoRA Experts for Vision-language Instruction Tuning: Methodology

+The purposes of partitioning the training data are two-fold.
+First, we hope to train a task expert with a collection of similar tasks so as to avoid task conflicts.
+Second, we expect novel tasks to be automatically assigned to the proper experts based on their cluster without manual intervention.

-Formally, denoting $\mathcal{E}(\cdot)$ as a pretrained sentence encoder, $\mathbf{e}_{i} = \mathcal{E}(I_i)$ is the sentence representation of an instruction $I_i$, we use the $k$-means clustering algorithm to group all the instructions in the training datasets into $K$ clusters by iteratively minimizing \( \sum_{j=1}^{K} \sum_{\mathbf{e}_i \in S_j} \|\mathbf{e}_i - \mathbf{c}_j\|^2 \), where \( S_j \) denotes the set of instructions assigned to the $j$-th cluster and $\mathbf{c}_j$ denotes the centroid of the $j$-th cluster.
-In each iteration of the $k$-means clustering algorithm, each instruction is assigned to the nearest centroid with all\ centroids updated to the average of instructions in the corresponding cluster.
+To achieve these goals, we conduct clustering on the instructions as they serve as the foundation for identifying different tasks.
+Formally, let $\mathcal{E}(\cdot)$ be a pre-trained sentence encoder, and $\mathbf{e}_{i} = \mathcal{E}(I_i)$ be the sentence representation of an instruction $I_i$.
+We use the $k$-means clustering algorithm to group all instructions in the training datasets into $K$ clusters by iteratively minimizing \( \sum_{j=1}^{K} \sum_{\mathbf{e}_i \in S_j} \|\mathbf{e}_i - \mathbf{c}_j\|^2 \), where \( S_j \) is the set of instructions assigned to the $j$th cluster, and $\mathbf{c}_j$ is the centroid of the $j$th cluster.
+In each $k$-means clustering iteration, each instruction is assigned to the nearest centroid with all\ centroids updated as the average of instruction representations in the corresponding cluster.